 What to Expect / FAQs

-A: No, we do not allow dogs or outside animals at the park at anytime.
+A: No, we do not allow dogs (including service dogs/animals, therapy dogs/animals, and emotional support dogs/animals) or any other outside animals at the park at anytime.
 The majority of the animals at the park are prey species.
 Dogs were evolved from the wild canines that prey on these species in the wild therefore the animals have an inherent fear of these animals regardless of how your dog or animal reacts to them.
 The Bison and Zebras are one of the few species that will attack dogs in order to defend themselves, could you imagine a bison or zebra chasing you trying to harm your dog inside your vehicle?
-Many of the species at the park have a extreme "flight response", this means with a simple loud noise a gazelle will flee in the opposite direction and run as hard as possible regardless of what is in the animals path.
+Many of the species at the park have a extreme "flight response", this means with a simple loud noise a gazelle will flee in the opposite direction and run as hard as possible regardless of what is in the animal's path.
 Often times in these situations the animals with high "flight response" injure themselves on fencing or other obstacles.
 Federal Law also makes it illegal for us to knowingly put our animals in danger of psychological or physical harm due to the Animal Welfare Act of 1972.
 This does not mean we are afraid your dog will injure our animals - it's probably the other way around.
-Dogs and prey species are a recipe for disaster in zoos and we have no interest in risking the well being of our animals for someone else's sake.
+Dogs and prey species are a recipe for disaster at zoos and we have no interest in risking the well being of our animals, you, or your animals.
 The park animals live here and we do our ultimate best to make them our #1 priority.

 Q: Will I have enough time to tour the whole park if i come at 4 pm?